dokun1/FoodTrackerBackend/README.md

 }
 ```
-2. Inside this class, create a static function that will set up a connection and create a table in the database:
+2. Inside this class, create a static function that will set up a connection pool and assign it to a default database:

 ```swift
 static func setUp() {